X-lem/k8-mini-app/README.md

     - eg. `kubectl set image deployment k8-mini-app-server server=us-west2-docker.pkg.dev/my_project/my_repository/k8-mini-app:latest`
     - Using `latest` for the tag here is the important part.
 This will make sure it looks at the newest image.
     - The `<deployment_name>` and `<container_name>` are what we specified in the `server_deployment.yaml` file.
+    - This doesn't seem to be 100% consistent (probably because the tag isn't changing).
+If it doesn't work you can restart the deployment: `kubectl rollout restart deployment k8-mini-app-server`
 5. It will be a few seconds to update the pods